Fantasy Open House #6: The Artisan

-One thing to keep in mind–especially as you look at this house–is that Homearama homes are almost always over the top and a little ridiculous if you try to compare them to normal houses that are built for regular folk like us.
+Before we continue with our house tours, keep in mind that Homearama houses are almost always over the top and a little ridiculous if you try to compare them to normal houses that are built for regular folk like us.
 It’s like they’re on decorating steroids.

 Basically, you’ve got 10 homebuilders who all want to make the biggest impression, be the most memorable, and get the most votes.
 After the show, everyone who toured the houses votes on their favorites, and awards are given out to the homebuilders who got the most–sort of like what we’re doing here this week!
 This one really went out of its way to get noticed.